Bruce Codron

-Bruce Codron (born April 14, 1983) is a French kickboxer who trains in Mazan, France.
-He is the W.K.N., I.S.K.A. and W.A.K.O.
-World Full-Contact Champion.
-Also he is three time French Full-Contact Champion.
+Bruce Codron (born April 14, 1983) is a French kickboxer.
+He is the World Kickboxing Network, International Sport Karate Association and World Association of Kickboxing Organizations World Full-Contact Champion.
+He is also a three time French Full-Contact Champion.

 Biography and career

 Bruce Codron trains at Gym Boxe Loisirs in Mazan with his trainer David Blanc and fight in full-contact, kickboxing and K-1 rules.
 He is a very physical fighter who loves links foot-fist-foot.

-He lost to Abdallah Mabel via third-round TKO due to doctor stoppage at Nuit des Champions in Marseilles on November 24, 2012.
+He lost to Abdallah Mabel via third-round TKO due to doctor stoppage at Nuit des Champions in Marseille on November 24, 2012.

 At La 20ème Nuit des Champions -68.5 kg/151 lb tournament in Marseille, France on November 23, 2013, Codron defeated both Cédric Castagna and Abdellah Ezbiri on points to win the title.